-AMD’s disruptive Ryzen processors and Intel’s supercharged 8th-gen Core CPUs have sparked a wave of interest in PC building, but some people still hesitate at the idea of crafting a custom PC.
+AMD’s mighty Ryzen processors and Intel’s high-octane 10th-gen Core CPUs continue to spark interest in PC building, but some people still hesitate at the idea of crafting a custom PC.
 Don’t!
 Building your own PC isn’t some arcane art or esoteric skill that only the most hardcore of hardware geeks can pull off.
 In fact, assembling a DIY PC is pretty straightforward once you’ve settled on your parts list.

-Rolling your own computer offers a number of advantages that boxed desktops just can’t match, even though inflated component prices have made DIY computers less of a deal these days.
+Rolling your own computer offers a number of advantages that boxed desktops just can’t match, even though high demand during the pandemic has made PC parts scarcer and more expensive.
 You still get granular control over every single aspect of the hardware.
 You still get to choose not only the nuts-and-bolts-level details like processing and graphical performance, but also deeply personal touches like the PC’s case design and cooling capabilities.
 There’s no need to settle for a boring black box, unless you want a boring black box.

 Looking to build a hulking PC brimming with top-of-the-line hardware and closed-loop water-cooling?
 Go for it!
 (If you can convince your significant other to OK the expense, that is.)
 Or maybe you prefer a more well-balanced rig, or a delightfully small system with big gaming chops.
+You can even go light on your wallet and still come away with a gaming PC.
 When you’re building your own computer, the choice is yours.

 Building a PC for the first time can be intimidating, though.